Vegan. Meat balls. Life-changer.

 Serve hot, or cool completely and transfer to a lidded container to store in the refrigerator or freezer.

 NOTE: In the US psyllium husks can be found in the supplement department with the other fiber products.
-Here's a photo of the one I use...
+The one I use is in the "shop the post" links below.